 - A large variety of educational resources to help borrowers in the process of taking out a mortgage, as well as refinancing and buying a home

-- Only have 12 complaints on the Better Business Bureau site, despite being established since 1855
+- Only 35 complaints closed in the last 3 years on the Better Business Bureau site

-- Bank’s headquarters is a Pittsburgh landmark and is on the U.S. Register of Historic Places
+- The bank’s headquarters is a Pittsburgh landmark and is on the U.S. Register of Historic Places

 Overall Review of Dollar Bank